 Choose the database component of your choice

-If you have SQL Server 2005 installed please follow this instruction before choosing "Use the following SQL Server 2000 instance" option
+If you do not have any SQL Server installed choose "Create a new MSDE database instance" If you have SQL Server 2000 installed choose "Use the following SQL Server 2000 instance" If you have SQL Server 2005 installed please follow this instruction before choosing "Use the following SQL Server 2000 instance" option

-"This database instance does not meet the minimum version or Service Pack level requirements and cannot be used for installation.
+If you get the error message: "This database instance does not meet the minimum version or Service Pack level requirements and cannot be used for installation.
 Please upgrade this instance or select another one."

 it means you try to install UDDI Services on a server running SQL Server 2005 and you did not follow the instructions.

-If you have SSL configured for your IIS you can enable this option.
+4.)
+SSL-encryption If you have SSL configured for your IIS you can enable this option.
 If you do not have SSL enabled you can disable it here and enable it later when you SSL enabled your IIS.

 5.)
 Choose setup location